amazon-ion/ion-docs/rfcs/ion_templates.md

 Ion templates piggy-back on [the Ion 1.0 spec's existing symbol table import process](http://amzn.github.io/ion-docs/docs/symbols.html#processing-of-symbol-tables).

 Templates can be defined by:
 1. Adding them to a [local symbol table](http://amzn.github.io/ion-docs/docs/symbols.html#local-symbol-tables), as demonstrated in the [Template Definitions](#template-definitions) section.
 2. Importing them from a [shared symbol table](http://amzn.github.io/ion-docs/docs/symbols.html#shared-symbol-tables).

-Symbol tables can include a `symbols` field, a `templates` field, neither, or both.
+Symbol tables can include a `symbols` field or a `templates` field, neither, or both.
 If both are present, the `templates` field must always be processed *after* the `symbols` field.
 This allows templates to be defined which leverage symbols defined in the same table.
 For example:
 ```js
 $ion_template_table::{